johnny-quesada-developer/react-native-global-state-hooks/README.md

 # react-native-global-state-hooks

-This is a package to easily handling global-state across your react-native-components **No-redux**, **No-context**
+This is a package to easily handling global-state across your react-native-components

-This utility follows the same style as the default **useState** hook, with a subscription pattern and **HOFs** to create a more intuitive, atomic and easy way of sharing state between components
+This utility uses the **useState** hook within a subscription pattern and **HOFs** to create a more intuitive, atomic and easy way of sharing state between components

 ...

 ...

-# Creating a global store, an a simple hook
+# Creating a global store

 We are gonna create a global count example **useCountGlobal.ts**: